 In most circumstances, VCAT is required to apportion liability between each “concurrent wrongdoer”.
-VCAT is required by the WLAAIRA (see “Overview of legislation”) to find what proportion of the loss or damage claimed was each respondent’s responsibility.
-For example, if a house is painted by a tradesperson using paint found to be defective (depending on the evidence), VCAT may apportion 60% responsibility against the painter and 40% against the manufacturer of the paint.
+VCAT is required by the WLAAIRA to find what proportion of the loss or damage claimed was each respondent’s responsibility.
+For example, if a house is painted by a tradesperson using paint found to be defective (depending on the evidence), VCAT may apportion 60 per cent responsibility against the painter and 40 per cent against the paint manufacturer.

 Sometimes the reason a person or business has not paid an account is because they are not satisfied with the goods or services supplied, or believe they have been overcharged.

 The consumer may lodge a civil claims application to claim compensation or to declare that they have been overcharged.
 The supplier of the goods or services would usually lodge an application for the price, identifying the application as a response or cross-application and providing a VCAT file number.
 Applications could be made the other way around, with the supplier getting in first to claim the price and the consumer then lodging the cross-application.